This article describes the minimum system requirements for using Lilt.

 - Display resolution of at least 1024 x 768.

-Additionally, Lilt can be run on recent Android tablets and iPads.
+Additionally, Lilt can be run on the newer models of Android tablets and iPads.

-A stable, fast internet connection is essential for use of the CAT Editor, at minimum with:
+A stable, fast internet connection is essential for using the CAT Editor, at minimum with:

 - Latency under 150 ms.